railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_OpenERP.rst

 .. figure::  images/document_config.png
    :align: center

-   *Screen for configuring document management.*
+   *Screen for configuring document management*

 Once the module has been installed you'll see a new entry in the main menu called :menuselection:`Document Management`.